vispean/debian-12-lamp/README.md

 ## Options within Vagrantfile

-- `config.vm.box`: choose three other vagrant boxes
 - `vb.gui`: start the virtual machine with a window while provisioning
 - `vb.memory`: set desired memory size of the virtual machine (default is 2048 MB)
 - `config.vm.provision`: provision an additional script for smaller conveniences (requires a desktop environment)

-## Manual provisioning

-- if the provisioning with virtualbox should not work, there is a shell script in scripts that can be run on the guest machine: setup.sh
-- in the Vagrantfile comment all `config.vm.provision` options out
-- vagrant up
-- in the virtualbox GUI mount the folder `manual_provisioning` onto `/mnt` (see screenshots --> virtualbox_01 - virtualbox_03 [hint: in screenshot virtualbox_03 the folder to be mounted is named `Übung_01` and not `manual_provisioning`])
-- issue the following commands:
-- `cd /mnt`
-- `sh setup.sh`
-- power off virtual machine (make sure the virtual machine is not running): `history -c && sudo shutdown -h now`
-- AFTER manual provisioning (otherwise nothing will be installed during provisioning) switch in virtualbox the first network adapter of the virtual machine from nat to hostonly (see screenshots --> virtualbox_04 - virtualbox_05)
-- start virtual machine
-- login directly in to the virtual machine (vagrant ssh doesn't work anymore)

 ## Windows remarks